 We can not forget about Lodge, much of their ironware is still in use today, many pieces are over a hundred years in age.
 Here’s another Pro for cast iron cookware.

 Since cast-iron cookware is a little thicker and heavier today, they may last even longer.
 The thinner older pans are more likely to warp or bow under sudden temperature changes.
 If you have lovely old pots and pans please pre-heat them for a few minutes first.
 Benefit for new cast iron.

 Pre-seasoned cast iron is cheaper than enameled and quality stainless steel cookware.

-Lodge offer great value cast -iron cookware.
+Lodge offers great value cast iron cookware.
 I’d really consider going for these guys.

-They’ve been around a long time and they make some real nice stuff.
+They’ve been around a long time and they make some really nice stuff.
 They also have lots of tradition and heritage which we love at Boonie Hicks.
-With a little care it’s only going to get better with age.
+With a little care, it’s only going to get better with age.
 You’ll never have to throw away and replace your cookware ever again.
 Longevity, iron is king.
 Pro.

 This is where cast iron really shines, no other cookware comes close.
 It’s suitable for so many cooking methods.
 Bare cast iron can be used for:

 - Frying – not only is cast-iron great for pan frying fish fillets, but also deep fried chicken comes out a lovely golden colour.

 - Baking – cornbread comes to mind first.
 However pastries, desserts and bread come out wonderfully.

 - Searing – your steaks remain juicy in the centre and have a lovely caramelized outside to enhance favours.
 You may even want to consider a grill pan for those barbecue grill marks you’d find at a top restaurant.